khalid-hussain/shaheen/chap1.md

 all directions, filling-up the plank.
 Leaves, sliced by the arrows, fell-off the trees.

-In amazement Moosa said, "So, your men are even behind us on the trees?"
+In amazement Musa said, "So, your men are even behind us on the trees?"

 "Yes and even in front of you.
 You will find arrows on the other side of the plank too."

-Al-Zeghel said, "Moosa!
+Al-Zeghel said, "Musa!
 We have to learn a lot from this youth.
 I will send a few generals here.
 I want to put forward a lot of suggestions to him and I have decided to return today itself."